bp-high/openenv_financial_task_env/README.md

 - **Consolidation** — aggregate data across sheets into summary views

 Each task uses a genuine enterprise Excel workbook.
-MODIFY tasks are graded by cell-level comparison against a reference workbook.
+MODIFY tasks are graded by spreadsheet properties comparison against a reference workbook.

 ## Acknowledgments